Rheology of Two-Dimensional Dilute Emulsions: Numerical Simulations

 Firstly, we perform simulations in the capillarity-dominated regime $\text{Ca} \ll 1$ (more specifically $\text{Ca} = 0.01$), in which the deformation of the droplet is negligible.
 In this limit, the solution found in our simulations should be consistent with the analytical solution found in Section \ref{sec:analytics}.
 A more complete demonstration of the consistency between the numerical and analytical solutions can be found in Appendix \ref{appendix:numerics}.

 In figure \ref{fig:einstein_viscosity}, we plot the apparent viscosity, $\mu^*$, of the droplet under the shear system for different values of the viscosity ratio, $\lambda$.
 The value of $\mu^*$ obtained from simulations via the formula in Eq. \eqref{eqn:einstein_dissipation} is compared with the analytical result, Eq. \eqref{eqn:einstein_viscosity}, with the volume (area) fraction used to evaluate the formula being $\phi = \pi R^2/L^2 \approx 0.008$.
-The numerical results are consistent with the analytical solution to within a good degree of accuracy over a large range of $\lambda$, namely for $0.01 < \lambda < 100$.
+The numerical results are consistent with the analytical solution to within a good degree of accuracy over a large range of $\lambda$, namely for $0.01 \leq \lambda \leq 100$.
 In figure \ref{fig:einstein_viscosity_phi}, $\mu^*$ is plotted against $\phi$ while varying $\lambda$.
 Here, $\phi$ was varied by altering dimensionless size, $L/R$, of the domain.
 The analytical result, Eq. \eqref{eqn:einstein_viscosity}, predicts a linear relationship between $\mu^*$ and $\phi$ in the dilute limit, $\phi \to 0$, in which interactions between the droplet, its neighbours and the boundary are negligible.
-Eq. \eqref{eqn:einstein_viscosity} fits the numerical results well in this limit, but tends to underestimate $\mu^*$ for larger $\phi.$ This is to be expected given that for denser suspensions, the value of $\mu^*$ generally exceeds the values predicted by linear theories (see, for example, \cite{Stickel}).
-Numerical discrepancies do, however, begin to appear for $\lambda > 10$ due to limitations in maximum grid refinement.
+Eq. \eqref{eqn:einstein_viscosity} fits the numerical results well in this limit, but tends to underestimate $\mu^*$ for larger $\phi.$ This is consistent with the behaviour of real emulsions where the value of $\mu^*$ generally exceeds the values predicted by linear theories (see, for example, \cite{Stickel}).
+It should be noted that, for the configuration used in this study, the area fraction, $\phi$, and the geometric confinement, $L/R$, are coupled; consequently, it is not possible to attribute the observed deviations solely to droplet–droplet interactions arising from periodicity, rather than confinement effects.
+The discrepancies at larger $\lambda$ ($\lambda > 10$) are believed to be numerical errors due to limitations in the maximum grid refinement.
 This is discussed in greater detail in Appendix \ref{appendix:numerics}.

 In figure \ref{fig:non_deformable_droplets}, we plot the norm, $\norm{\bm{E}} = \sqrt{\bm{E : E}/2}$, of the strain rate tensor, $\bm{E} = (\bm{\nabla u} + (\bm{\nabla u})^T)/2$, for non-deformable droplets for different values of the viscosity ratio, $\lambda$.
 In each subfigure, streamlines are superimposed indicating the vector field $\bm{u} - \bm{R}^\infty \bm{\cdot x}$.
 This vector field exhibits a quadrupolar structure, which retains the four-fold rotational symmetry of the extensional part, $\bm{E}^\infty \bm{\cdot x}$, of the undisturbed flow.
 On the interior, we see that in the limit $\lambda \to \infty$, the strain rate tends to zero, which is consistent with the interpretation of that limit being the solid particle limit.